owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.A.1</span>
             <h3>National human rights institutions</h3>
-            <p><strong>Definition:</strong> Indicator 16.A.1 is the <q>existence of independent national human rights institutions in compliance with the Paris Principles</q>.<p>Data reflects compliance of existing national human rights institutions  with the Principles relating to the Status of National Institutions (The Paris Principles) based on the rules of procedure of the Global Alliance of National Human Rights Institutions (GANHRI).</p>
+            <p><strong>Definition:</strong> Indicator 16.A.1 is the <q>existence of independent national human rights institutions in compliance with the Paris Principles</q>.</p>
+            <p>Data reflects compliance of existing national human rights institutions  with the Principles relating to the Status of National Institutions (The Paris Principles) based on the rules of procedure of the Global Alliance of National Human Rights Institutions (GANHRI).</p>
             <p><strong>Goal:</strong> <q>Strengthen relevant national institutions for building capacity at all levels, to prevent violence and combat terrorism and crime</q> across all countries by 2030.</p>
         </div>
         <div class="col-md">